 Most grammar resources agree that we have four Aspects in English, the Simple, the Progressive (or Continuous), the Perfect, and the Perfect Progressive (or Perfect Continuous).
 By the label, we can say the Perfect Progressive should have features of the Perfect and the Progressive.
 We extracted general patterns for the Simple, Progressive, and Perfect in … Continue reading CHAPTER 8.
 ALCHEMY OF TIME FOR BEGINNERS

 We may happen to hear or even say that someone is not thinking.
 This is yet only a saying, something nobody can mean literally.
 In reality, a live human being cannot “stop” his or her mind even for a minute.
-A bit of thought on how we think can help learning grammar.
 More→